Bleeding time is a medical test that measures how fast small blood vessels in the skin stop bleeding.

 Because it is difficult to perform correctly, it is rarely used today.

 A blood pressure cuff is inflated around your upper arm.
-While the cuff is on your arm, the health care provider makes two small cuts on the lower arm.
+While the cuff is on your arm, your health care provider makes two small cuts on the lower arm using a special device.
 They are just deep enough to cause a tiny amount of bleeding.

 The blood pressure cuff is immediately deflated.
 Blotting paper is touched to the cuts every 30 seconds until the bleeding stops.
 The provider records the time it takes for the cuts to stop bleeding.